francescodelprato/francescodelprato.github.io/research/index.md

 ## <ins>Academic Research</ins>

-### Working papers
+#### Working papers

 #### _The Importance of Working for Earnest_: Climbing the Job Ladder through Firms' Connectivity
-🏆 _Project selected for the VisitINPS 2019 program_
+<sup>🏆 _Project selected for the VisitINPS 2019 program_ </sup>

 <details>
   <summary> Abstract </summary>

-This paper investigates how employers' contribution to reducing on-the-job search frictions for their employees affects workers' wage dynamics.
-In this setting, workers may trade off their present wage for the higher likelihood of better future matches and faster job ladder climb.
-I use Italian administrative data on the private sector's universe to highlight the presence of this compensating differential for young workers.
-In doing so, I exploit firms' centrality measures on the job-to-job network, gauging firms' relative importance in connecting employees with new employers.
-I show that hiring wages of young workers negatively correlate with their employer's centrality in the network and that leaving highly-central firms pays off up to 6-to-8% more than leaving regular ones upon a job transition.
-I then build a search model of the labor market where firms are heterogeneous along two dimensions.
-In the model, firms with a higher connectivity grant a higher likelihood of new matches to their employees, and workers trade off firms' connectivity and productivity.
-I structurally estimate this framework on Italian data to quantitatively account for this channel in assessing wage variance.
+This paper explores the impact of employers’ contributions to reducing on-the-job search frictions on workers’ mobility decisions and earnings dynamics.
+I build a search model of the labor market which introduces a novel perspective: firms vary in their ability to enhance the likelihood of their employees receiving outside job offers.
+This shifts the heterogeneity in search behavior from workers to firms, suggesting that workers may trade off their present salary for a higher probability of better future matches and faster job ladder climb.
+By linking the model’s primitives to the degree centrality of a job-to-job network, I leverage comprehensive administrative data on white-collar workers in Italy to document two key implications of my theory.
+First, the hiring earnings of young workers are inversely correlated with their employer’s degree of centrality in the network, which I interpret as evidence of the described compensating differential.
+Second, leaving highly-central firms pays off up to 6% more than leaving regular ones upon a job transition—which provides evidence of faster career progressions facilitated by firms’ connectivity.
+Finally, I structurally estimate this framework on Italian data to quantitatively account for this channel in assessing earnings variance.

 </details>